grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### repairing and pumping out the cargo hold)

-In the cargo hold, Bastian and Gregory were laying out heavy cloth-covered hoses down the center of the space and hooking them up to portable electric bilge pumps the size of small refrigerators.
+In the cargo hold, Bastian and Gregory were laying out the heavy cloth-covered hoses down the center of the space and hooking them up to portable electric bilge pumps the size of small refrigerators.

-Owen had his own electric pump, a smaller one, down at the edge of the black lake and was feeding an air hose to Chips who was in water over her head.
-She held a welding torch in one hand and was wearing a diving mask that was connected to the air hose.
-The welding torch was connected by thick wires to the welding rig mounted in a rack on wheels.
-The wheels had chocks keeping the rig from rolling into the lake.
+Owen had his own electric pump --- a smaller one that pumped air --- down at the edge of the black lake and he was feeding an air hose to Chips who was wearing a diving mask connected to the air hose.
+She was kicking to keep her head above water while holding up a welding torch with one hand.
+The welding torch was connected by thick wires to the welding rig mounted in a rack on wheels propped next to the pump at the edge of the lake.
+The wheels had chocks keeping the rig from rolling into the water.

-Chips dove down and there was a quiet moment before a hot blue light lit up the surface of the water from below, wavered for a moment, and then died away.
+Chips dove down, and there was a quiet moment before a hot blue light lit up the surface of the water from below, wavered for a moment, and then died away.
 This repeated a few times before Chips' head broke back through the surface.
 She ripped off the diving mask.
 "Owen!
 I need another fucking piece of steel plate, and --- fuck it -- another brace too."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Alright Chips!"
 Called the kid from the shore.
 Owen was wearing the same greasy-slick rubber waders Chips had had on earlier.
 He selected some metal bits from a pile of scraps on the grating next to the welding rig and waded into the cloying bilge to hand them to Chips.